Wendy Webber Nelson, PhD

 Wendy (WL Webber) is an inventor on multiple patents and patent applications, and is the senior author of a number of scientific publications.
-Wendy served several years on the organizational committees for both the Progeria Research Foundation and MIT Enterprise Forum.
-She also participates in the MassCONNECT mentoring program through MassBio.
+Wendy served several years on the organizational committees for both the Progeria Research Foundation and MIT Enterprise Forum and is currently volunteering with LIT Conversations.
+She has also participated in the MassCONNECT mentoring program through MassBio.
 Dr. Nelson received her ScB and MS in Engineering and PhD in Medical Sciences all from Brown University.